tavukkdoner/lmkd/README.md

                                  cycle after kill used to allow blocking of killing critical processes when not enough memory was freed in a kill cycle.
 Default score = 0.
+  - `ro.lmk.direct_reclaim_threshold_ms`: threshold for how long we have been in direct reclaim, in ms, before performing a DIRECT_RECL_STUCK kill.
+Default = 0 (disabled)

 lmkd will set the following Android properties according to current system
 configurations: